Tutelle vs Adoption in Quebec: What's the Legal Difference?

 Adoption plénière (full adoption) completely and irrevocably severs the child's existing filiation with their biological family.
 The child is issued a new act of birth listing the adoptive parents as the only parents.
 They lose inheritance rights in the biological family and gain full inheritance rights in the adoptive family.
 The bond cannot be undone.

-The choice between plénière and simple is significant.
+The distinction between plénière and simple is significant.
 For most domestic adoptions in Quebec, especially for younger children through the Banque mixte, full adoption is the standard.
 Simple adoption is more commonly used for older children, Indigenous children where cultural connection is a priority, or intra-family adoptions where maintaining biological kinship terminology matters.

 When Tutelle Comes Before Adoption